GaryHilaresArchive/GSS-Language/docs/README.md

 ### Dependencies
 - None, it just uses the standard C++ library.

-### All Contributors list
-By contributing in any way, you will enter our [All Contributors](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTORS.md) list.

-If you have contributed, but do not want to appear in the list, please contact me at garypastel@gmail.com.

 ## Useful links
 - [Core Language Documentation](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/Language%20Documentation.md).
 - [New Contributor's Guide](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTING.md).